soehlert/CleanSweep/README.md

 2. Extract the ZIP file to reveal the CleanSweep app
 3. Move CleanSweep.app to your Applications folder
 4. Right-click on CleanSweep and select "Open"
-5. Click "Open" when macOS asks about running an app from an unidentified developer
+5. It will tell you it wants to move it to the trash or cancel opening
+6. Open System Settings
+7. Privacy & Security
+8. In the Security subsection there will be something saying "CleanSweep was blocked to protect your mac" click open anyway

 > **Important Security Note**
 > Since this app is signed with a personal developer certificate rather than distributed through the Mac App Store, macOS will initially block it.
 This is normal behavior for apps distributed outside the App Store.
-The right-click and "Open" method bypasses this security warning safely.
+Im not going to pay 100 dollars a year to distribute a free application I made mostly for myself.

 ### Auto-Start Setup
 To set CleanSweep to automatically start at login, follow these steps: